alexRocket891/Compose-Colorful-Sliders/README.md

 ### Jetpack Compose Colorful Customizable Sliders
-Colorful sliders that can have Solid or Gradient colors for thumb or track which can have thumb and track with varying sizes.
+Colorful sliders that can have Solid or Gradient colors for thumb or track which can have thumb and track with varying sizes, borders with solid or gradient colors.
+And Sliders with emojis, or custom Composables like **Icon**.

 | Dimensions | Gradient1 | Gradient2 | SliderWithTitle |
 | ----------|-----------| -----------| -----------|